 Popular Varieties of Spanish Olive Oil

-Like grape varieties in winemaking, the secret to great olive oil is great olives!
+Just like grapes varieties in winemaking, the secret to great olive oil is great olives!

 Picual